AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-03-load-more-button-focus.md

 })
 ```

-The `firstNewResult` ref will update its current value whenever the list grows.

 Finally, we'll leverage the `useEffect` hook to focus the new result after every render.
-It's important to specify `props.results` as the only dependency of the hook; that way, we only focus the ref if this component re-rendered because new results were loaded (rather than in response to every render, which is usually undesirable):
+It's important to specify `props.results` as the only dependency of the hook; that way, we only focus the ref if this component re-rendered because new results were loaded:

 ```jsx {data-file="ResultGrid.jsx" data-copyable=true}
 useEffect(() => {